Scoliosis: Evolution

-There are links between human spinal morphology, bipedality, and scoliosis which suggest an evolutionary basis for the condition.
+There are links between human spinal morphology, bipedality, and scoliosis, which suggest an evolutionary basis for the condition.
 Scoliosis has not been found in chimpanzees or gorillas.
 Thus, it has been hypothesized that scoliosis may actually be related to humans' morphological differences from these apes.
 Other apes have a shorter and less mobile lower spine than humans.
 Some of the lumbar vertebrae in Pan are "captured", meaning that they are held fast between the ilium bones of the pelvis.
-Compared to humans, Old World monkeys have far larger erector spinae muscles, which are the muscles which hold the spine steady.
+Compared to humans, Old World monkeys have far larger erector spinae muscles, which are the muscles that hold the spine steady.
 These factors make the lumbar spine of most primates less flexible and far less likely to deviate than those of humans.
 While this may explicitly relate only to lumbar scolioses, small imbalances in the lumbar spine could precipitate thoracic problems as well.

 Scoliosis may be a byproduct of strong selection for bipedalism.
 For a bipedal stance, a highly mobile, elongated lower spine is very beneficial.
 For instance, the human spine takes on an S-shaped curve with lumbar lordosis, which allows for better balance and support of an upright trunk.
 Selection for bipedality was likely strong enough to justify the maintenance of such a disorder.
 Bipedality is hypothesized to have emerged for a variety of different reasons, many of which would have certainly conferred fitness advantages.
 It may increase viewing distance, which can be beneficial in hunting and foraging as well as protection from predators or other humans; it makes long-distance travel more efficient for foraging or hunting; and it facilitates terrestrial feeding from grasses, trees, and bushes.
 Given the many benefits of bipedality which depends on a particularly formed spine, it is likely that selection for bipedalism played a large role in the development of the spine as we see it today, in spite of the potential for "scoliotic deviations".
 According to the fossil record, scoliosis may have been more prevalent among earlier hominids such as Australopithecus and Homo erectus, when bipedality was first emerging.
-Their fossils indicate that there may have been selected over time for a slight reduction in lumbar length to what we see today, favouring a spine that could efficiently support bipedality with a lower risk of scoliosis.
+Their fossils indicate that there may have been selected over time for a slight reduction in lumbar length to what we see today, favoring a spine that could efficiently support bipedality with a lower risk of scoliosis.

 Society and culture

-The cost of scoliosis involves both monetary losses and lifestyle limitations that increase with severity.
-Respiratory deficiencies may also arise from thoracic deformities and cause abnormal breathing.
-This directly affects exercise and work capacity, decreasing the overall quality of life.
+The cost of scoliosis involves both monetary loss and lifestyle limitations that increase with severity.
+Respiratory deficiencies may arise from thoracic deformities and cause abnormal breathing.
+This directly affects capacity for exercise and work, decreasing the overall quality of life.

-In the health care system of the United States, the average hospital cost for cases involving surgical procedures was $30,000 to $60,000 per person in 2010.
-As of 2006, the cost of bracing has been published as up to $5,000 during rapid growth periods, when braces must be consistently replaced across multiple follow-ups.
+In the United States, the average hospital cost for cases involving surgical procedures was $30,000 to $60,000 per person in 2010.
+As of 2006, the cost of bracing was up to $5,000 during rapid growth periods, when braces must be consistently replaced across multiple follow-ups.

+The month of June is recognized as Scoliosis Awareness Month to highlight and spread awareness of scoliosis.
+It emphasizes its wide impact and the need for early detection.